actix/actix-web/guide/src/qs_9.md

 Actix supports WebSockets out-of-the-box.
 It is possible to convert request's `Payload` to a stream of [*ws::Message*](../actix_web/ws/enum.Message.html) with a [*ws::WsStream*](../actix_web/ws/struct.WsStream.html) and then use stream combinators to handle actual messages.
-But it is simplier to handle websocket communications with http actor.
+But it is simpler to handle websocket communications with http actor.

 This is example of simple websocket echo server: